 Kindergarten and First Grade: In the early years children foster environmental awareness by experiencing a sense of wonder and awe in Nature.
 Children are led on hikes, enjoy preparing organic snacks, play in natural playscapes and create natural crafts.
 They develop a kinship with the earth and an appreciation for all living things.

 Second Grade: Students have hands-on experience and observation of the life cycles of the bee, butterfly, worm and seed.
 They enjoy nature hikes, field trips, and learn about ways to reduce, reuse and recycle.

 Third Grade: Students focus in on farming, cooking and building.
 They learn about soil building, worm composting, gardening, harvesting and recycling.

 Fourth Grade: Students learn about native american culture and ancestral survival skills.
 They learn how to identify and use native edible, useful and medicinal plants, tool making, creek bed walk, learn to use fire tools and bow and arrow making.
 The fourth grade adopts the native garden as their living classroom.

 As the children reach fifth through eighth grades, the education shifts focus from an emphasis on observation, wonder, discovery and reverence to observation, question/hypothesis, inductive/deductive thought, and a capacity to move between a variety of mediums in expressing knowledge and what has been discovered.

 Sixth Grade: Students embrace the campus composting program and help to inspire students recycle on campus.
-They conduct school-wide energy audits and give recommendations to Administrator on ways to reduce energy.
+They conduct school-wide energy audits and give recommendations to school administration on ways to reduce energy.

 Seventh Grade: Students learn about sustainability and the principles of permaculture.
 They study their campus and make recommendations for a sustainable design.
 The students also learn how to lead eco-tours of the campus.
 The students begin to incorporate new media literacy tools for telling their eco-story.